 We break the cycles in our context as follows.
 We first leverage the depth-first search (DFS) starting from the root node, i.e., the executable, of the IBDG to identify its cycle.
 We then take each node in the cycle as a root node to generate sub-IBDGs without other nodes in the cycle.
 The sub-IBDGs have two types: sub-graphs containing the SSL/TLS library and sub-graphs not containing the SSL/TLS library, in which the dependency relationship between the binaries in the IBDG and the SSL/TLS library is provided by the dependency relationship between other binaries in the cycle and the SSL/TLS library.
 For the sub-IBDGs containing the SSL/TLS library, we recursively build the ACG backward.
 After we construct the ACGs for all binaries on the first type of sub-IBDG, we can identify the APIs that are exports of the root node of the sub-IBDG and are related to the SSL/TLS API of interest, denoted as propagation APIs.
-We then find binaries in the original cycle that call the propagation APIs of the root node on the first type of sub-IBDG and restore the edges between the binaries that call the propagation APIs and the node that exports the propagation APIs.
-Next, we build the ACGs until all the binaries in the cycle have been analyzed.
-In this way, only the edges related with SSL/TLS APIs of interest are reserved and cycles in our context are removed.
+We then find binaries in the original cycle that call the propagation APIs of the inter-binary ACG for further basic-block-level analysis.
+It can be observed that during the ACG construction, we prune functions not related with SSL/TLS APIs of interest in the CGs of the binaries in the IBDG to reduce the graph size at the function level.